jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Choosing between types and interfaces in TypeScript depends on the specific requirements and use cases of the project.
 Interfaces are preferred when defining object shapes and contracts, while types are more versatile and can be used to represent a broader range of data structures and patterns.
 By leveraging both types and interfaces effectively, developers can create robust and maintainable TypeScript codebases.

-## Intermediate 30> What is a preprocessor, have you used any preprocessor, give some CSS preprocessor names.
+## 30> What is a preprocessor, have you used any preprocessor, give some CSS preprocessor names.
 What is the benefit of it?

 > _Purpose_: A preprocessor is a tool or software that extends the capabilities of CSS by introducing features such as variables, nesting, mixins, and functions.
 Preprocessors help streamline CSS development, improve code organization, and enhance maintainability by allowing developers to write more efficient and maintainable CSS code.